 If you haven’t tried roasted, whole cherry tomatoes before, you’re in for a real treat.
 They are so good to put whole in your mouth and let them burst in your mouth or if you break them up with a fork it can add to the delicious sauce in this recipe.

 I came up with this recipe since my husband LOVES spaghetti squash but I’ve never really liked it all that much.
 I just think it doesn’t taste much and has a weird texture.
-But with this whole30 spaghetti squash recipe, the spaghetti squash soaks up all the flavor from the sauce so it ends up with tons of flavor without too much work and it’s very healthy.
+But with this Paleo spaghetti squash recipe, the spaghetti squash soaks up all the flavor from the sauce so it ends up with tons of flavor without too much work and it’s very healthy.

-So now my husband loves that I created a recipe I like so that I will actually make paleo spaghetti squash sometimes.
+So now my husband loves that I created a recipe I like so that I will actually make spaghetti squash sometimes.
 And I’m happy I figured out I really do love spaghetti squash as long as it is cooked correctly and has a good sauce on it!

 I also liked to make a big batch of this ahead of time and then freeze individual size portions of it and just pull it out whenever I want a quick, tasty side dish.
 The only thing about freezing spaghetti squash is you have to drain the extra water off it after you microwave it, which isn’t hard to do.

 I haven’t tried it, but I bet this recipe will be really good with zoodles (zucchini noodles) or even a clean eating or gluten-free pasta.
 What do you think?
 You could either eat this as a side dish or as a Vegan main dish.
 You could also add some cooked chicken or sausage and turn it into a complete meal.